syallop/PLPrinter/README.md

   89
 ```

-This process involves:
-- Marshaling its constituent documents into Text
-- A
-calculating indentations and inserting newlines

 ## Printers
 A 'Printer' attempts to transform values into 'Doc'uments and can be though of as being
 typed `a -> Maybe Doc`.
 Some simple printers are provided.